 Welcome to the Grace College Art program!
-As a future photographer, a degree in Photography will give you a foundation for understanding photographic techniques and processes used within the industry and its relationship to visual disciplines and influence on culture.
-The purpose of the photography major is to help you develop proficient individualized conceptual and technical skills to produce imagery that will show your visual communication in a variety of marketplaces and to bring complementary skills to your photography.
-Our faculty serves to encourage and challenge you to be competent in communicating visually and to develop a mature Christ-centered worldview while bringing practical, professional knowledge to the classroom.
+As a future photographer, a degree in photography will give you a foundation for understanding photographic techniques and other industry skills and photography's relationship to visual disciplines and its influence on culture.
+The purpose of the Photography major is to help you develop proficient individualized conceptual and technical skills to produce imagery that will show your visual communication in a variety of marketplaces and bring complementary skills to your photography.
+Our faculty serves to encourage and challenge you to be competent in communicating visually and to develop a mature, Christ-centered worldview while bringing practical, professional knowledge to the classroom.

 Examples of courses in this major: